If not now, when?

 State of the World's Biodiversity for Food and Agriculture.
 2019

-- Waste such as plastic, pharmaceutical products, pesticides, etc. are spreading in nature across the globe and increasingly entering the food chain, even food we humans eat.
+- Plastic, pharmaceutical products, pesticides, etc. are spreading in nature across the globe.

 - We pollute drinking water worldwide with serious consequences for millions of people.